epoch8/vedana.tech/src/content/docs/README.md

 ## License and community

-The project is distributed under the license listed in [LICENSE](https://github.com/epoch8/vedana/blob/main/LICENSE).
+The project is distributed under the **[Apache License 2.0](https://github.com/epoch8/vedana/blob/main/LICENSE)** — a permissive license that allows commercial use, modification, and redistribution, including in proprietary products, with attribution and a notice of changes.
 Source code and issue tracker — at [github.com/epoch8/vedana](https://github.com/epoch8/vedana).
 Product website: [vedana.tech](https://vedana.tech).